What is SOTP?

 - Step 2 → Perform Standalone Valuations of Each Segment (Comps, DCF)

-- Step 4 → Subtract Net Debt and Non-Operating Items
+- Step 4 → Subtract Net Debt and Non-Operating Items from TEV

 As implied by the name, SOTP entails valuing each underlying piece of a company separately and then adding them together, rather than valuing the entire company in aggregate using traditional means.